simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

 (bal)

 A flexible, general purpose "summing" report that shows accounts with some kind of numeric data.
-This can be balance changes per period, end balances, budget performance, unrealised capital gains, etc.
+This can be balance changes per period, end balances, budget performance, capital gains, etc.

 ```flags
 Flags: